helmutlutz/blog/docs/_posts/2024-03-07-obsidian-assistant.markdown

     return
 ```

-There is a plethora of vector store apis available within langchain, so how to choose the right one?
+There is a plethora of vector store APIs available within LangChain, so how to choose the right one?
 Initially I came across these two examples: in-memory document arrays and Chroma.
 Chroma is a full-featured vector database for production usage.
 Key advantages are:
 - Persistent storage of vectors and metadata
 - Indexing for fast similarity search
 - Support for adding, deleting, updating documents